Cara Delevingne: Personal life

-Delevingne openly identifies as bisexual and pansexual.
+Delevingne is queer and pansexual, having previously identified as bisexual.
 In June 2015, she confirmed that she was in a relationship with American musician St. Vincent.
 They separated in September 2016.
 In May 2018, Delevingne came out as genderfluid.
 She uses she/her pronouns.
 In June 2019, she confirmed that she was in a relationship with actress and model Ashley Benson.
 In April 2020, the couple split after two years of dating.
+Delevingne has been dating musician Leah Mason, also known as Minke, since 2022.